 Infections impair wound healing.
 The possibility of infection should be considered even if systemic signs, such as fever and leukocytosis, are absent .
 Infection of pressure ulcers can present with local signs of soft tissue involvement, such as warmth, erythema, local tenderness, purulent discharge, and the presence of a foul odor.
 However, the manifestations of infection in pressure ulcers can be variable, with delayed wound healing being the only sign of infection.
 (See 'Treat infection' below.)

 Pressure ulcers can serve as a reservoir for resistant organisms such as methicillin-resistant Staphylococcus aureus, vancomycin-resistant enterococci, and multiply-resistant gram negative bacilli, and colonized or infected ulcers pose a potential risk to other hospitalized patients [4,5].
 Precautions should be used when examining and treating ulcers.
-(See "General principles of infection control", section on 'Standard precautions'.)
+(See "Infection prevention: Precautions for preventing transmission of infection", section on 'Standard precautions'.)

 Other complications associated with pressure ulcers are uncommon, but may include:

 ●Sinus tracts that communicate with the deep viscera, including the bowel or bladder.